M1867 Russian Krnka: History

 On January 11, 1869, Sylvester Krnka brought two copies of his rifle to Russia to compete with the domestic breechloading conversion system of Naval Lieutenant Baranov.
 By the 30th of March, Czar Alexander II ordered the Krnka conversion rifle of 15.24mm caliber to be adopted by the Russian army.

 Conversions were carried out at the Tula, Sestroretsk, Kiev, & Izhevsk armories.
 As well as the private firms of Nobel, Standerscheld, & Meingard.
 Factories that were producing the Carle needle rifles were then ordered from 1869–1873 to not only produce Krnkas, but convert the Carle's to the Krnka system as well.

 Service

 Shortly after its adoption, the M1870 Berdan №2 was selected as the main rifle to arm the military.
 Although the Berdan was meant to replace the Krnka, both weapons would be manufactured simultaneously until the military could be fully equipped with the Berdan in around 1879.

-Throughout the Russo-Turkish War, the Krnka remained the most common rifle in Russian service.
+Throughout the Russo-Turkish War (1877–1878), the Krnka remained the most common rifle in Russian service; During the conflict, the Krnka effective range proved to be inferior over the Peabody–Martini and Winchester Model 1866 rifles used by the Turks, which resulted in a large number of casualties into the Russian ranks as their riflemen had difficulty returning fire.

 After the adoption of the Mosin Nagant, the rifles were issued to conscripts and police forces in the Central Asian territories, like Samarkand.

 After being taken out of service, many Krnka rifles were converted into cheap smoothbore hunting shotguns.